01.

 Affirmative Litigation

 Affirmative Litigation (a/k/a being the Plaintiff in a commercial dispute) involves representation of a company, entrepreneur, or business owner as a plaintiff in federal or state court or arbitration.
-The lawyers at Henderson Parks are adept at navigating disputes that arise in business relationships.
-We partner with our clients to formulate effective theories and strategies to proactively pursue a recovery.
+The lawyers at Henderson Parks partner with clients to formulate effective theories and strategies to proactively pursue a recovery.

 -